reidlai/cp630-final-project/project_report.md

 The descriptive analysis of Altman’s data set (2019) notes inferring transactional dataset, which is noted to be a vast dataset that comprises approximately 2.5 million transaction records.
 It resulted in serious performance degradation when employing standard pandas's dataframe which is the building core of context data framework used by Mage.ai.
 Though, this problem was ultimately fixed by the usage of rust-based Polars dataframe library including its astonishing copying technology and csv batch reader’s specialized ability.

-##### Minio as bridge between ETL and MLOps Pipeline
+##### Minio as archive storage

 Minio plays a crucial role in the acquisition of Kaggle dataset.
 As an open-source, high-performance, Amazon S3 compatible object storage system, Minio provides us with a simple and cost-effective way to store and serve the massive amounts of data required for our project.
 Its compatibility with Amazon S3 allows us to leverage the robustness and reliability of Amazon's storage infrastructure, while its open-source nature gives us the flexibility to customize and optimize it to suit our specific needs.

-In the MLOps pipeline, Minio serves as the primary object storage system to feed in model training and testing process.
+In the MLOps pipeline, Minio serves as archive storage at this current stage.
+But I believe Minio can be used as the primary object storage system to feed in model training and testing process with integration with Polars in the next release.
 It efficiently stores and retrieves large volumes of data with multiple batches or data chunk, which is essential for large data volume loading.
 The scalability and security of Minio also ensure that our data is safe and accessible, even as the volume of data grows.

-The use of Minio in our dataset acquisition process not only simplifies the management of large volumes of data but also enhances the efficiency of our machine learning operations.
-By providing a reliable and scalable storage solution, Minio enables us to focus on the core tasks of data analysis and model development, thereby accelerating the progress of our project.

-With the help of Minio, it helping solving performance issue of loading huge Kaggle dataset.
-Being an open-source, scalable, and performing object storage that is compatible with S3, Minio allows clients to serve and store large amounts of data at a minimal cost.
-This system boosts project effectiveness in that it is compatible with Amazon S3 which offers a reliable and strong storage system which is, however, customizable to further fit around specific requirements owing to the system being open-source.

-The MLOPS tool chain uses Minio as a object storage system.
-It has a pivotal role in the processes of training and testing models as it stores a large amount of data, loading it in several batches or chunks with Polars powerful capabilities.
-It ensures that confidential data is secure and accessible irrespective of the size.
-Minio’s scalability coupled with the assuring security strengthen our processes and further performance without accessing external resource like cloud computing.

 <figure>
   <img src="images/mino_login.png" alt="" style="width: 90%;">
-  <figurecaption>Figure 9 - MinIO Login</figurecaption>
+  <figcaption>Figure 9 - MinIO Login</figcaption>
 </figure>

 <figure>
   <img src="images/minio_bucket.png" alt=" style="width: 90%;"">
-  <figurecaption>Figure 10 - MinIO Bucket</figurecaption>
+  <figcaption>Figure 10 - MinIO Bucket</figcaption>
 </figure>

 <figure>
   <img src="images/minio_object_list.png" alt="" style="width: 90%;">
-  <figurecaption>Figure 11 - MinIO Bucket Object List</figurecaption>
+  <figcaption>Figure 11 - MinIO Bucket Object List</figcaption>
 </figure>

 ##### Polars